Call Now Request FREE consultation - 1866-758-4529

 It is no coincidence that a jackknife truck wreck is most likely to occur when a trailer is unloaded or lightly loaded.
 The reason is that the weight of the trailer allows the trailer to brake more effectively.
 Studies have shown that unloaded big rigs are much more likely to jackknife than fully loaded tractor-trailers.

-Once a commercial truck driver reaches the point of “no return” in a jackknife accident they are essentially along for the ride no matter what they do with the braking or the steering of the semi-truck.
+Once a commercial truck driver reaches the point of “no return” in a jackknife accident, they are essentially along for the ride, no matter what they do with the braking or the steering of the semi-truck.

-Many truck drivers have been seriously injured and even killed because of an improper braking that led to a jackknife.
+Many truck drivers have been seriously injured and even killed because of improper braking that led to a jackknife.

 Call (281) 893-0760 or click here if you have been in a serious truck wreck.